 Distinguish between issued or finaled.
 Don’t use completed (too vague)

 Dashboard uses total days (including work days) and city working days

+Review median # of days and consider including in the dashboard

 Process doesn’t look for Commercial Express Reviews specifically

-Instead, they look for over-the-counter permits that take about a day to process
+Instead, they look for over-the-counter permits which are defined as those permits that take about a day to process

 Process doesn’t cite the cause of the resubmittal – i.e. which department or staff review caused it